rixx/books.rixx.de/data/reviews/cornelia-funke/inkheart/index.md

 plan:
   date_added: '2015-08-04'
 related_books:
+- book: jasper-fforde/the-eyre-affair
+  text: Adult-geared book that also plays with books that you can visit and whose characters really exist.
+- book: michael-ende/the-neverending-story
+  text: The original book that sucks you in.
 - book: cornelia-funke/inkspell
   text: The next book in the series.
-- book: michael-ende/the-neverending-story
-  text: The original book that sucks you in.
 review:
   date_read:
   - 2006-08-01
   rating: 4
 ---
+Inkheart *understood* me.
+It understood my dorky love for books, and how I wanted to jump into a story.
+It got feeling alone, and it got nerding out with others.
+And it made other books come to life – and I loved it for it.
+Some of it follows YA rules and annoyances: it's slow to develop and the protagonist is sometimes grating.
+But that's perfectly fine when balancing it against the imaginative story.